 - It is possible to develop deep empathy by ‘being’ someone else.
 This isn’t the same as pretending to be someone else.
 It is instead about for a moment allowing yourself to feel what it feels like to walk, talk, sit, breathe, THINK the way another human does.

 - Checking your understanding with people in service of deepening what you know instead of proving it, builds trust.
 If you have an inkling that something you’ve said or done may have impacted someone, you may want to check with them.
 If you suspect that you are jumping to conclusions about why someone is behaving or talking in a certain way, you might check your assumptions with that person, rather than choose actions based on what you’re actually making up and don’t really know.

 - Relationship is the foundation for asking good questions in improv… and in real life.
 On stage, asking questions that go nowhere “What are we doing?
 Who are you?” aren’t great for furthering the scene.
 The same is true in collaboration, goal setting and so much more.
-Instead use your relationships (including the one you have with yourself) to spark meaning filled questions.
+Instead, use your relationships (including the one you have with yourself) to spark meaning-filled questions.

 - If you’re lost, confused, or curious about something, someone in the audience is too!
-On stage, performers are trained to think about audience experience.
+On stage, performers are trained to think about the audience experience.
 This is also an incredible frame for making an impact in the world.
 In fact, it was my assumption that if I was curious, about the concept of change, and how people identify pivotal moments in their lives, other people must be curious too.
 AND that’s why I created this podcast!

-Shannon’s story also shows us that listening to divine inspiration, or whatever you want to call it, may be hard to interpret at times, but can lead you to tremendous creativity, career, partnership, and LIFE in general!
+Shannon’s story also shows us that listening to divine inspiration, or whatever you want to call it, maybe hard to interpret at times, but can lead you to tremendous creativity, career, partnership, and LIFE in general!